Club rules & safety codes

 It is essential that all members adhere to these procedures to avoid accidents.

-24. All power models are to have a silencing system such that the engine, at full power and the mixture adjusted to that of flight conditions, will comply with the Club's noise test.
-No noise measurement on the test must exceed 82dB[A] and the average of the four readings must not exceed 80dB[A].
+24. All IC powered models are to have a silencing system such that the engine, at full power and the mixture adjusted to that of flight conditions, will comply with the club's noise test.
+No noise measurement on the test must exceed 82dB[A].
 No model is permitted to fly until the noise test has been passed.
 The results of a successful test must be entered into the register in the clubhouse.

 25. Note: It is anticipated that the BMFA will eventually reduce the maximum limit to 80dB[A] in accordance with European noise legislation.
 Members should aim to make their models as quiet as possible.

 a.
 Before taking any measurements, the noise meter should be set to the “BAT” position and the battery condition noted.
 No test is to be performed if the meter does not pass the battery condition test.
-Inform a Committee Member of a failure.
+Inform a committee member of a failure.
 For tests, the meter should be set to “A” weighting response and “slow” response.
 ARE THESE FOR THE OLD NOISE METER???

 b.
 Measurements are to be taken in the open air and away from reflecting surfaces.